There are so many articles about how it’s important to neutralize a home when decorating it to sell on the real estate market.

 For example, you might consider carrying a black piece of velvet in your bag to put the swatch against so you won’t be mislead by looking at it against the existing wall color.

 Once you think you’ve found a choice you like, hold it up against other surfaces.
-For example, how does it look with the floor color?
+How does the paint color look with the floor?
+Don’t just lay the paint swatch flat agains the floor (where the light will be misleading), hold it perpendicular the way it will appear on a wall.

 With the paint color on the walls providing a neutral backdrop, I’ll punch up the rooms with colorful accessories like: art, vases, baskets, flowers, accent cushions, throws, table runners, placemats, bedding, shower curtains and towels.

-I almost always choose a signature accent color, or two, to repeat throughout the home.
+I generally choose a signature accent color, or two, to repeat throughout the home.
 This makes it more visually interesting (ie: less neutral), and ties the different rooms together.

 In a recent post, Toss the Color Wheel and Look To Nature for Decorating Colors, I shared the example of how Staging Diva Graduate Adam Luttrell of Shift Property Styling in Tasmania did this with turquoise accents.